The California Raptor Center Nursery

 By Julia Moules

-In the sprawling farmland of Yolo County, field workers often come into contact with wildlife, including the nests of wild birds and their eggs or hatchlings.
+In the sprawling farmland of Yolo and Solano County, field workers often come into contact with wildlife, including the nests of wild birds and their eggs or hatchlings.
 This represents a dangerous crossroads for young birds, but a collection of local volunteers led by one full-time staffer is dedicated to helping ensure survival.

 It's important that eggs are brought to the California Raptor Center as soon as they're found.
 To stay viable, eggs must be kept around 99.8 degrees Fahrenheit.
 When they reach the nursery, they're kept in incubators at this well-regulated temperature until they're hatched.